dokozero/oklch-css-relative-chroma-demo/README.md

 ![Two color palettes, first with fixed relative chroma, second with fixed absolute chroma.](https://ik.imagekit.io/cgavlsdta/tr:cp-true/oklch-css-relative-chroma-documentation/fixed-absolute-chroma-palette.webp?updatedAt=1742115531207)

-For more examples of this, you can see the demo file in the dist folder which has more palettes with fixed absolute chroma values.
+For more examples of this, you can see the demo in the dist folder which has more palettes with fixed absolute chroma values.

 Note that even if we clip only the chroma, using a fixed relative chroma for the palette is better because with a fixed absolute chroma, some lightness variants would have the same chroma value and some different ones, which leads to inconsistent palettes.